xaverdh/hfish/README.md

 Build time from scratch is ~10min on a i5-4200U with -j4 so I suggest that you get yourself a cup of tea.

+## Building on Arch Linux with [pristine ghc][ghc-pristine]

+For Arch Linux users that want a statically linked executable, there is the [ghc-pristine build script][hfish-build-static-script].

 ## Syntax

 TODO